 Relational and non-relational databases are used by businesses to store, retrieve, and analyze data.
 Learn how these two database types differ from each other.

-Whether you’re an aspiring data professional or simply someone who must interact with data on a daily basis, you’ve probably come across the terms “relational” and “non-relational” databases.
-And, while both types of databases seem to have clear differences, you might not be quite sure what they are exactly – or, how they’re used.
+Whether you’re an aspiring data scientist or are simply in job that requires you to use data on a daily basis, you’ve probably come across the terms relational and non-relational databases.
+Both types of databases have clear differences, but you might not be quite sure what they are or how they’re used.

-A relational database is a type of database that stores data in tables composed of rows and columns.
+A relational database stores data in tables composed of rows and columns.

-In effect, relational databases are designed to store structured data, or well-defined data like names, dates, and quantities that can be easily standardized within a table.
-SQL, or Structured Query Language, is the most common language used to interface with relational databases within relational database management systems (RDMS).
+In effect, relational databases are designed to store structured data or well-defined data like names, dates, and quantities that can be easily standardized within a table.
+SQL, or Structured Query Language, is the most common programming language used to interface with relational databases within relational database management systems (RDMS).

 Read more: Relational Database: What It Is and Why It’s Important

-Relational databases are well-suited to storing, retrieving, and manipulating well-defined, structured data.
-As a result, they are easy to use.
-Some of the most common relational databases that you can expect to encounter include:
+Relational databases are suitable for storing, retrieving, and manipulating well-defined, structured data.
+They are easy to use.
+Some of the most common relational databases include:

-A non-relational database is a type of database that doesn’t store data in tables but instead in whatever manner is best suited to the type of data being stored.
-In effect, non-relational databases are designed to contain unstructured data, or loosely-defined data like email messages, videos, images, and business documents that aren’t easily standardized.
+A non-relational database is a type of database that doesn’t store data in tables but instead in whatever format is best for the type of data being stored.
+In effect, non-relational databases are designed to contain unstructured data, or loosely defined data like email messages, videos, images, and business documents that aren’t easily standardized.
 They can also be used to store a mix of structured and unstructured data.

-There are many non-relational databases.
-Some of the most common ones you will likely encounter include:
+Some of the most common non-relational databases include:

 MongoDB